jewelsofthought/neshama/site/posts/neshama/card1.md

 Society can only, and perhaps needs to, operate in a sexless environment.
 Once sex enters the picture, it introduces all the emotional trauma and baggage that a person (people) carry and their relationship with power and money.

 This is an example of the connection between the internal and the external.
-The actual event, coitus, is not what affects the person long term, but the subjective experience of that act.
+The actual event, coitus, is not what affects the person long term, but the subjective, inner, experience of that act.

 Even when coitus has not taken place, the influence of the sexual upon the behaviour of the people can still be significance.
-It can be exploited in many ways, both bad and good.
-However, if the ultimate goal of the usage is material it will result in perversion.
-If it is used for love, it will enhance all, especially all who are in relationship with the participants&mdash;it is the act of love.
+It can be exploited in many ways, both good and bad.
+If the ultimate goal of the usage is material it will result in perversion.
+If it is used for love, it will enhance all, especially all especially those who are in relationship with the participants&mdash;it is an act of love.

 ## Spiritual $$\leftrightarrow$$ Physical

-If truly spirit then physical world/life is a delusion, a projection, which we are constantly creating and maintaining, thus our spiritual energy is dispersed in maintaining an illusion of ourselves that is incorrect.
+If we are truly spirit then the physical world is a delusion, a projection, which we are constantly creating and maintaining.
+Thus our spiritual energy is dispersed in maintaining an illusion of ourselves that is incorrect.

-The question then is whether you spend your energy in ensuing that your physical being&mdash;which is a delusion&mdash;is comfortable or in ensuring that you spiritual being is nourished.
+The question then is whether you spend your energy in ensuing that your physical being&mdash;which is a delusion&mdash;is comfortable or in ensuring that your spiritual&mdash;where your true essence resides&mdash; being is nourished.

 If it is the former, and all your spiritual energy is dissipated in material pursuits for the comfort of physical being, then it will diminish one's spiritual being until it will/may eventually be extinguished altogether.

 ## Birth

 The impact of spirit entering the body, and encountering the constraining environment we are born into, is traumatic.
-This what creates the spaces of forgetfulness.
+This is what creates the spaces of forgetfulness, the places of cognitive dissonance.
 For how could such a limited space contain the full wisdom of Torah.

 ## Possesion

 Is it possible for the soul of one person to "occupy" the body of another?

 Most tales of possession speak of an entity, generally demonic, that takes possession of another.
 These encounters generally come from another realm.
-If the former cannot happen, then it speaks of the Divine protection of your space and your creation&mdash;which is the body that your soul has breathed life into".
-Remember how breath enters your body and the spreads and enters every cell of the body, so spiritually there is a breath that vivifies every organ of the body.
+In order for this not to occur, you have to call to the Divine protection of your space and your creation&mdash;which is the body that your soul has "breathed life into".
+Remember how breath enters your body and the spreads and enters every cell of the body, so spiritually there is a breath or spirit, that vivifies every organ of the body.

-Though we do have the choice to allow another power over us, or "give" one's power to another, or even more extreme, to a material goal or object &ndash; a drug, a woman, money, false idols, or some other form of material addiction.
+We do have the choice whether to allow another power over us, whether to "give" one's power to another, or even more extremely, to a material goal or object&ndash;a drug, a woman, money, false idols, or some other form of material addiction.
 We are of an addictive nature, and need to direct, or constrain, our addictions appropriately.
-If we become addicted to positive things, like studying Torah (mental), worshipping G-d (emotional), practising random acts of kindness and chastity (_tzedakah_), that is the practice that we refer to as religion.
+If we become addicted to positive things, like studying Torah (mental), worshipping G-d (emotional), practising random acts of kindness and chastity (physical) (_tzedakah_), that is the practice that we refer to as religion.

-Mysticism, on the other hand, is a call to the unknown, by the unknown itself&mdash;what is referred to as the mystery itself.
+Mysticism, on the other hand, is a call to the unknown, by the unknown itself&mdash;which is referred to as the mystery itself.
 Through faith, the alchemy of the unknown, the dark, and mysterious, produces gold.

 ## Prayer